JhonathanMusa/pokemon-js/README.md

 # pokemon-js
-Static pokemon card built with html, css and js
+Static pokemons card, built with html, css and js